 - Do not bring dogs, cats or other animals.
 We will simply ask you to leave with them.

 - This area is prone to Ticks which may carry bacteria that can cause serous health problems if not treated quickly.
 Bring a suitable repellent, check your body frequently, and avoid sitting directly on the ground.

 - Keep driving on site in the vehicle lanes and to the minimum, observe the 5mph speed limit, and avoid reversing.

-- Entry for paying participants is from Wednesday morning at 10am.
+- Entry for paying participants is from Wednesday morning at 1pm or Friday at midday for weekend ticket holders.
 Those arriving earlier will be turned away.

 - We also book our crew well in advance, so bringing someone along in the hope that they’ll “sort something out” when they arrive at the site will probably mean they get turned away.

 - Do not trespass onto out-of-bounds fields.
 They do not belong to us and trespassing would upset the owners and may be unsafe.
 (We already have a big enough and beautiful enough site for all of us to enjoy.)